 How quickly can I expect to hear from SAR and how soon can I receive assistance?

 After submitting your application to SAR, you should receive a confirmation of receipt within one business week.
 We carefully review every application we receive.
-Our review includes follow-up questions in order to understand each applicant’s situation and needs, and our assessment process generally takes several weeks.
-We are not able to offer immediate placement or relocation assistance.
+Our review includes follow-up questions and requests for documentation in order to understand each applicant’s situation and needs, and our assessment process generally takes several weeks to months.
+SAR is not an emergency assistance organization, and we are also not able to offer immediate placement or relocation assistance.
 For applications that we accept for placement assistance, it can take many months, if not longer, to locate a SAR placement within the Network.
 While we generally are quite successful in finding suitable positions for scholars whose applications we accept for placement, placements are unfortunately never guaranteed.

 What if SAR does not accept my application?